maksimkaJCHK/vue-code-markup/README.md

 ```

 I think the example above perfectly shows how to use the slots, but still I will describe them below.

+*   **default** is the default slot.
+If you don't need other slots, then this will be the slot when you wrap something with the "code-markup" component.
+*   **header** is a slot for the title of the window with the code.
+To display it, the input parameter "isHeader" must be set to "true".
+If the input parameter "header" is set, it will be output, not the contents of the slot.
+As a rule, this slot is needed in order to insert text with an icon, some HTML content, or some VUE component in place of the title of the window with the code.js, attach some logic to the header.
+On this page, I make tabs through this slot.

+Below there are slots for the icons "copy text", "text successfully copied" and the icon when an error occurred while copying text to the clipboard.

+*   **copy** - this slot is needed to replace the "copy text" icon.
+You can insert an image or an svg into it.
+The image or svg will take up the entire width, I'm not touching the height.
+It is better to insert a square icon here.
+The space for this slot will have a width and height of "1em".
+*   **success** - this slot is needed to replace the icon when the text has been successfully copied to the clipboard.
+You can also insert an image or an svg into it.
+The image or svg will take up the entire width, I'm not touching the height.
+It is better to insert a square icon here.
+The space for this slot will have a width and height of "1em".
+*   **error** - this slot is needed to replace the icon when an error occurred while copying text to the clipboard.
+You can also insert an image or an svg into it.
+The image or svg will take up the entire width, I'm not touching the height.
+It is better to insert a square icon here.
+The space for this slot will have a width and height of "1em".